darrenfishell/darrenfishell.github.io/_posts/2020-03-17-track-maine-coronavirus-cases-in-this-map.md

 The Maine CDC is [publishing](https://www.maine.gov/dhhs/mecdc/infectious-disease/epi/airborne/coronavirus.shtml) details about each confirmed and presumptive positive case in the state, as well as negative tests, which are visualized below.

-_Update:_ The dashboard now updates daily, Monday through Friday.
+_Update:_ The dashboard now updates daily from Google Sheets.
+The Google Sheet updates hourly, from 1 p.m. to 5 p.m., based on the CDC's historical daily update time.

 _For ongoing coverage of coronavirus in Maine, see the free coverage from the [Bangor Daily News](https://bangordailynews.com/topic/coronavirus/) and the [Portland Press Herald](https://www.pressherald.com/coronavirus/).
 On Twitter, [OpenMaine](https://twitter.com/Open_Maine) also has some cool digital resources in the works._